Multiline/TicTacToe/docs/AdministrationManual.md

 # Administration Manual

 ## How to Install and Run
-If you are using Linux/UNIX; bash or shell you need to insert <code> ./ <code> in front of each command.
+If you are using Linux/UNIX; bash or shell you need to insert <code>./   </code> in front of each command.
 In Windows you open the command prompt (cmd), and run the following commands:

 - Open up the shell / command prompt and navigate using <code> cd [the location] </code> to the place where the TicTacToe repsoitory was located.
 The location could for example be <code> C:\TicTacToe\ </code>
 - Run the command: <code> gradlew build </code>.
 Using it, Gradle runs all the test cases and checks if the program is ready, in order to run it.